pintotomas/golang-tasks/README.md

 To address this challenge without disrupting too much other parts of the code already relying on the original structure, we implemented the adapter pattern and used an interface to access the live event data.
 So what we did was to replace the services that in the first place used the original object, to use an interface which the new adapter would implement.

+To see the state previous to applying the Adapter pattern, you can check [this commit](https://github.com/pintotomas/golang-tasks/commit/89dd356e639fdf5ee11cb10b3d811ee09074a641)

 ## Solution

 A diagram representing the solution:

 ![alt text.](/diagrams/task1/new.png "New solution.")